Timeline - Syrian protests and crackdown

 April 22 - Security forces and gunmen loyal to Assad kill at least 100 protesters, a rights group says.

-April 23 - Security forces fire on mourners calling for the end of Assad's rule at mass funerals of protesters shot a day earlier, killing at least 12 people.
+April 23 - Security forces fire on mourners at mass funerals of protesters shot dead a day earlier, killing at least 12.

 April 29 - The United States imposes new sanctions on Syrian figures including Assad's cousin Atif Najib and his brother Maher, who commands the army division which stormed Deraa.